jonro2955/odin_javascript_2_tictactoe/readme.md

 It is a simple Tic-Tac-Toe game that allows the user to play against another human player by taking turns using the mouse, or against the computer, which utilizes the minimax algorithm.

 Since the minimax algorithm selects the best move every time, in order to make the computer "dumber" for the lower difficulty levels, each difficulty level associates a number threshold  variable of 0 for EASY, 30 for MED, 60 for HARD and 100 for MAX.
 And when it's time for the computer to make a move, we generate a random number between 0 and 100.
 The minimax is then used only if the random number is less than the threshold.
-If not, then a reverse minimax is used to make a move that allows the human player to win (provided that the human plays optimally).
+If not, then a reverse minimax is used to make an incorrect move.

 The goal of this project was not simply to build a functional game app, but also to practice using the module programming pattern in JavaScript.
 This program does not utilize any global variables or functions.